-- (ix) Local and/or time controlled areas prohibited for motorized vehicles; - (xi) PMU update in a term not exceeding 10 (ten) years.
+- (ix) Local and/or time controlled areas prohibited for motorized vehicles; - (x) Public mass-transportation and urban mobility finance mechanism and instruments; and - (xi) PMU update in a term not exceeding 10 (ten) years.

 Transport and Urban Mobility Sector Plan for Mitigation of Climate Change (PSTM).
-The Transport and Urban Mobility Sector Plan for Mitigation of Climate Change (Plano Setorial de Transporte e Mobilidade Urbana para Mitigação da Mudança do Clima - PSTM) was elaborated by the Ministry of Transports and by the Ministry of Cities, in accordance with the National Climate Change Policy and with the National Urban Mobility Policy Act (PNMU).
+The Transport and Urban Mobility Sector Plan for Mitigation of Climate Change (Plano Setorial de Transporte e Mobilidade Urbana para Mitigação da Mudança do Clima - PSTM) was elaborated by the Ministry of Transports and by the Ministry of Cities, in accordance with the National Climate Change Policy61 and with the National Urban Mobility Policy Act (PNMU).
 It aims at GHG emissions reductions in the transport sector through actions that promote infrastructure expansion for cargo transportation and, in the mobility sector, through increasing energy efficiency in public mass transportation systems.